lcdb/lcdb-wf/docs/decisions.rst

 a different location.
 When running Snakemake with `-p` then the params will be filled in to make one long string, which we could use for debugging.

-But we want to support single- and paired-end reads, and the arguments to cutadapt depend on that.
-Here's the actual rule:
+So this would work pretty well for single-end.
+But we want to support single- and paired-end reads, and the arguments to cutadapt depend on if we have single- or paired-end.
+Here's the actual rule with all the complexity, with two different ``shell()`` calls depending on if we have paired-end:

 .. code-block:: python